yuliannabn/yuliannabn/README.md

 </p>

 <h5 align="center">
-  I am a student at Epitech Barcelona, and also pretty into understanding how things works!
+  I am a student at Epitech Barcelona, and also really into understanding how things work!
 </h5>

 <h2 align="center">